KaterinaWalter/javadocs/docs/unit2/notes201.md

 <div class="task" markdown="block">

-In this group activity, create an algorithm for a common problem: **choosing a snack**!
-Write pseudocode that includes both selection and repetition.
+🍫 In this group activity, design an algorithm for a common problem: **choosing a snack**!
+Write **pseudocode** that includes both selection and repetition, and draw a **flowchart**.

-_For example_
+_For example:_
-- If there are no oreos, keep searching for another snack.
+- If the snack today includes something salty, like Cheez-its or Goldfish, grab an extra one for Mrs. Walter.
-- If you're thirsty, consider the drinks in the fridge.
+- If there are no Oreos in the Upper School lounge, go check the Middle School snack shelves.
-- You may want to consider every item in the fridge or leftover Halloween candy before deciding.
+- You may want to consider every item in the Middle School snack area or leftover candy in your locker before deciding.

 </div>